 When to Start Tomato Seeds

-The best time to start tomato plants from seeds is about 6-8 weeks before you plan on planting them out into your garden.
-For areas that get frost, plan on planting out your tomato seedlings 2-3 weeks after your last frost, so you will start growing tomatoes from seed at 4-6 weeks before your last frost date.
+The best time to start tomato plants from seeds is about six to eight weeks before you plan on planting them out into your garden.
+For areas that get frost, plan on planting out your tomato seedlings two to three weeks after your last frost, so you will start growing tomatoes from seed at four to six weeks before your last frost date.

 How to Start Tomato Plants from Seed

 Tomato seeds can be started in small pots of damp seed starting soil, damp potting soil, or in moistened peat pellets.
 In each container you will be planting two tomato seeds.
 This will help ensure that each container will have a tomato seedling, in case some of the tomato seeds do not germinate.

-The tomato seeds should be planted about 3 times deeper than the size of the seed.
+The tomato seeds should be planted about three times deeper than the size of the seed.
 This will be about 1/8 to 1/4 of an inch, depending on the tomato variety that you have chosen to grow.

 After the tomato seeds have been planted, place the seedling containers in a warm place.
 For fastest germination, temperatures of 70-80 F. (21-27 C.) are best.
 Bottom heat will also help.
 Many gardeners find that placing the planted tomato seed containers on the top of the refrigerator or other appliance that generates heat from running works very well for germination.
 A heating pad on low covered with a towel will also work.

 After planting the tomato seeds, it is just a matter of waiting for the seeds to germinate.
-The tomato seeds should germinate in 1-2 weeks.
+The tomato seeds should germinate in one to two weeks.
 Cooler temperatures will result in a longer germination time and warmer temperatures will make the tomato seeds germinate faster.